Stavan7/SAG/README.md

 # Created in React-Native

-All the designs are temp designs and can be changed anytime
+All the designs are temp design and can be changed anytime